yiisoft/yii2/docs/guide/db-migrations.md

   migration history information.
 It defaults to `migration`.
 The table structure is `version varchar(255) primary key, apply_time integer`.

-* `connectionID`: string, specifies the ID of the database application component.
+* `db`: string, specifies the ID of the database application component.
   Defaults to 'db'.

 * `templateFile`: string, specifies the path of the file to be served as the code